Bali Bucket List: 36 Exciting Experiences and Things to See in Bali

 1. View the gorgeous Tegalalang Rice Terraces.

 Tegalalang Rice Terraces is one of the prettiest rice fields to visit in Bali.
 It’s easy to get to as it’s north of Ubud.
-Many people visit this place at sunrise as the sun peaks through the palm trees and shine on the rice fields.
+Many people visit this place at sunrise as the sun peaks through the palm trees and shines on the rice fields.
 Yet, it’s equally as gorgeous throughout the day.

 You’ll need a minimum of an hour to walk through the many layers of the rice fields.
 Extra time is needed if you’ll stop by cafes or check out the swings.
 (More information on the swings is below.)
 Don’t forget to wear comfortable shoes as you walk through the terrace.